herboratory/Basil/README.md

   - TypeScript
   - Prisma
   - Advanced validation and export formats
+  - Open and view all level schemas shared via URL

 Bassanite runs directly in the browser — no installation required.